 - Integrate a workplace

-The technician’s expertise in logistics allows him to act as a forwarding agent or other type of intermediary in commercial transactions within a logistics company, a transport company involved in exporting or importing.
+An ITT’s expertise in logistics allows them to act as a forwarding agent or another type of intermediary in commercial transactions within logistics companies or transport companies involved in exporting or importing.
 According to Emploi Québec , the job outlook for retail sales, technical sales, buyers, sellers, and sales representatives is favorable for the years to come.